-Across DiT-S models, semantic encoders move the frontier on action recoverability, task-success separability, planning error, VLA success, and robustness, while reconstruction latents remain strongest where photometric reconstruction is the dominant criterion.
+Across DiT-S models, semantic encoders move the frontier on action recoverability, episode success classification accuracy, planning error, VLA success, robustness, and many visual/content/motion metrics.

 Action and Task Semantics Survive Better in Representation Space

-Encoder spaces induce different action-aligned trajectory geometries.
-V-JEPA 2.1 and Web-DINO show stronger action recoverability than reconstruction-aligned spaces, and this advantage largely persists after world-model generation.
+Action trajectories induced by encoder spaces: episode rollouts projected onto the top-2 canonical-correlation directions between IDM features and ground-truth actions.
+Semantic spaces like V-JEPA 2.1 show stronger action recoverability than reconstruction-aligned spaces, and this advantage largely persists after world-model generation.

 A Practical Recipe for Semantic-Space Diffusion World Models